pkp/pkp-docs/learning-omp/en/role-specific-workflows.md

 ![](./assets/learning-omp_role-specific-workflow_pub-format-approve.png)

-The first checkbox, "Awaiting Approval," is for editors to sign off when the publication format's metadata is ready for publication.
+The first checkbox, **Awaiting Approval**, is for editors to sign off when the publication format's metadata is ready for publication.

-The second checkbox, "Not Available," is for approving the publication format for display to readers.
+The second checkbox, **Not Available**, is for approving the publication format for display to readers.
 Once this checkbox is toggled, any approved files will be shown to the user.

 If a publication format has no approved files, it will not appear in the catalog.

 In order for a digital edition of a book to be available for download, you must:
-* Create a digital format (e.g., ebook) under the Production workflow stage;
+* Create a digital format (e.g., ebook) under the Production workflow stage
-* Upload files to the format's proofreading step in the Production workflow stage;
+* Upload files to the format's proofreading step in the Production workflow stage
-* Audit and approve all proofs;
+* Audit and approve all proofs
-* Ensure that the submission and the format type are both marked as available in the catalog;
+* Ensure that the submission and the format type are both marked as available in the catalog
-* If charging a fee for the digital edition, ensure that you have a payment method selected under Management → Distribution * Process (either PayPal or manual payment);
+* If charging a fee for the digital edition, ensure that you have a payment method selected under Management → Distribution * Process (either PayPal or manual payment)
-* Finally, ensure that you configure the Direct Sales Availability & Pricing section for that particular format in the Catalog Entry, where you can either set a particular format as Open Access or optionally set a fee for purchase.
+* Finally, ensure that you configure the Direct Sales Availability & Pricing section for that particular format in the Catalog Entry, where you can either set a particular format as Open Access or optionally set a fee for purchase